 A Few Things to Do Before Moving Out of Your Old House

-Are you moving out of a home or rental?
-It’s good etiquette to leave a home in good shape for the next family.
+If you’re moving out of a home or rental, it’s proper etiquette to leave a home in good shape for the next family.
 Sometimes it’s part of your rental agreement to leave a place the way you found it.
 And who doesn’t look forward to getting back that security deposit?

 - If you are renting, check your lease agreement.
 Sometimes the landlord will leave a list of exactly what is expected.
-For example, mopping the garage floor… you probably didn’t think of that!
-But maybe your landlord has.
+Ensure nothing gets missed so you can get your security deposit.

-- Plug any holes in the walls and touch up paint.
+- Plug any holes in the walls and touch up the paint.
 If you are an owner selling a home, leave the leftover house paint for the new owners.
-After moving in, there are sure to be some touch ups needed.
+After moving in, there are sure to be some touch–ups needed.

-- Take all your furniture!
-Unless it was specified in the sale, do not leave the new owners with your leftover furniture donations.
-Moving is already hard work — let’s not add more to the to-do list.
+- Take all your furniture.
+Unless it was specified in the sale, do not leave the new owners your leftover furniture.
+Moving is already hard work — let’s not add more to their to-do list.